rkdawenterprises/rkdawe_website/README.md

-# rkdawe_website
+# RKDAWE Website
-A mixture of javascript, typescript, HTML, svelte, and Tomcat server components.
+A mixture of typescript, HTML, bootstrap, and svelte in a mostly modular way.

+# License
+Copyright 2019-2022 RKDAW Enterprises and Ralph Williamson Licensed under the Apache License, Version 2.0 (the "License")